D. M. Thomas: Writing

 Thomas's first published work was a short story in The Isis Magazine in 1959.
 He published poetry and some prose in the British science fiction magazine New Worlds (from 1968).
 Much of what he published until he was 40 years of age was poetry.
 Two Voices, his first book, was published in 1968; it consisted of poetry.
 Its title poem relates to science fiction/fantasy.

 The title poem of Logan Stone (1971) refers to a balancing rock in Cornwall.
-Love and Other Deaths (1975) features elegaic poems relating to family.
+Love and Other Deaths (1975) features elegiac poems relating to family.
 The Honeymoon Voyage (1978) was written around the time of his mother's death.
 His mother died in 1975.

 The Flute-Player, the second novel Thomas wrote, was also published in 1978.
 Inspired by Russian poetry (especially Anna Akhmatova), it was his first novel to be published and does not contain much dialogue; he had earlier written Birthstone.
 Birthstone was published in 1980; it is the only one of Thomas's novels to feature his native Cornwall and to deploy instances of Cornish speech.
 There is also sex, suspenders and psychoanalysis; the London Review of Books described it as "Fantasy as Freud envisaged it, powerful enough to counter reality, working like free association and allowing the unconscious to take over".
 Dreaming in Bronze, Thomas's 1981 poetry collection, secured for him a Cholmondeley Award.

 However, the work that made him famous was not poetry; it was his erotic and somewhat fantastical novel The White Hotel (1981), the story of a woman undergoing psychoanalysis, which proved very popular in continental Europe and the United States.
 It was shortlisted for the 1981 Booker Prize, coming a close second, according to one of the judges, to the winner, Salman Rushdie's Midnight's Children.
 Thomas stated in an interview on BBC Radio Cornwall in 2015 that the Booker judges wanted to split the prize between himself and Rushdie, but that the Board informed them that the rules would not permit this, although the rules were indeed changed in this respect the following year.
 It has also elicited considerable controversy, as some of its passages are taken from Anatoly Kuznetsov's Babi Yar, a novel about the Holocaust.
 In general, however, Thomas's use of such "composite material" (material taken from other sources and imitations of other writers) is seen as more postmodern than plagiarist.
 Graham Greene selected The White Hotel for his "Books of the Year".
 William Golding also selected The White Hotel as his Book of the Year for 1981.
 Thomas wrote the book during a sabbatical at New College, Oxford in 1978–79.
 He wrote some of it in Hereford, where he was living and used two typewriters, one in each city.
 It was translated into 30 languages.